 Movement is a fundamental way through which individual animals respond to and interact with their external environments.
 Understanding whether, when, where, and how animals move does not only enrich our knowledge on ecology of the target species, but also shed light on mechanisms of how various ecological processes connect across scales.
-These information are vital for biodiversity conservation and management in a changing world.
+Using satellite remote sensing and animal tracking technologies, my research measures the spatio-temporal responses of migratory animals to environmental change, informing actionable and timely conservation solutions.

 |